-Endowed Faculty Awards, Professorships and Grants
+Endowed Faculty Professorships and Fellowships, Awards, and Grants

 The Robert Emory Blackwell Professor of Humanities is named in honor of Dr. Blackwell, the distinguished 10th president of Randolph-Macon College.
 Professor Robert Emory Blackwell was elected president and held the position until his death in 1938.
 He entered Randolph-Macon at the age of 14 as a member of the first student body in Ashland.
 Except for one year of study in Europe, he spent 70 years on campus as a student, instructor, professor, and president.